Skip to main content

 Our true bipolar electrodes come in various styles to meet diverse surgical needs.
 Watch how precisely they perform during endoscopic bladder dome and posterior wall resections, treatment of papillary lesions, and more.

 The products described in the videos, images, and documents on this site have been approved authorized by the company for use in the United States only.
-The materials on this site are provided exclusively as an educational service for medical professionals and do not necessarily reflect the views of KARL STORZ Endoscopy-America, Inc. The decision to apply any of the information on this site is at the sole discretion and choice of qualified medical personnel, who are advised to verify the applicability and the suitability for any particular situation.
+The materials on this site are provided exclusively as an educational service for medical professionals and do not necessarily reflect the views of KARL STORZ United States.
+The decision to apply any of the information on this site is at the sole discretion and choice of qualified medical personnel, who are advised to verify the applicability and the suitability for any particular situation.
 KARL STORZ cannot be held is not responsible for the misuse of any information on this site.